 College Transition Program

-Westminster College also has much to offer students with ASD.
-The CTP’s services are tailored to meet the specific needs of students with professionally diagnosed Autism Spectrum Disorder (ASD) and overlapping neurodevelopmental disorders such as Attention Deficit/Hyperactivity Disorder.
-Services include:
+The CTP's services are tailored to meet the specific needs of students with Autism Spectrum Disorder, many of whom also have Attention Deficit/Hyperactivity Disorder.
+Services currently include:

 - One-on-one academic advising;